cassioscabral/playlist-creator/README.md

 # playlist-creator

-Create playlists for Spotify using the Spotify API easily with the option to find Artists, Top Tracks, Albums and Related artists within a single page.
-You will have a nice graph to show hidden Spotify features for your songs such as BPM, Danceability, Energy and so on.
+Create playlists for Spotify easily with option to preview the best part of the songs, adding songs to your current editing playlist with just a swipe, find related artists in a second.

 ## Check the demo